gruntwork-io/terragrunt/README.md

 above to the `mysql` module as an input variable.
 Or if you wanted to pass in the subnet IDs of the private subnet that is allocated as part of the `vpc` module.

-You can use the `dependency` block to extract the output variables to access another modules output variables in the terragrunt `inputs` attribute.
+You can use the `dependency` block to extract the output variables to access another module's output variables in the terragrunt `inputs` attribute.

 For example, suppose the `vpc` module outputs the ID under the name `vpc_id`.
 To access that output, you would specify